-- In an off-highway business use, as discussed earlier under Special Motor Fuels. - · In a vessel used in commercial fishing. - In a school bus or qualified local bus, as discussed earlier under Diesel Fuel. - On a farm for farming purposes, as discussed earlier under Diesel Fuel. - By a state for its exclusive use, as mentioned earlier under Gasoline. - By nonprofit educational organizations for their exclusive use, as discussed earlier under Communications Tax. - · By the United Nations for its official use. - By aircraft museums, as discussed earlier under Aviation Fuel. - Use in any boat operated by the United States for its exclusive use or any vessel of war of any foreign nation.
+- In an off-highway business use, as discussed earlier under Special Motor Fuels. - · In a boat engaged in commercial fishing. - In a school bus or qualified local bus, as discussed earlier under Diesel Fuel and Kerosene. - On a farm for farming purposes, as discussed earlier under Diesel Fuel and Kerosene. - By a state for its exclusive use, as discussed earlier under Gasoline. - By nonprofit educational organizations for their exclusive use, as discussed earlier under Communications Tax. - · By the United Nations for its official use. - By aircraft museums, as discussed earlier under Aviation Fuel. - Use in any boat operated by the United States for its exclusive use or any vessel of war of any foreign nation.

-The exemption applies to the sale of CNG only if, by the time of sale, the seller:
+There is no tax on a delivery in connection with a sale of CNG only if, by the time of sale, the seller meets both the following conditions.

-- Has an unexpired certificate from the buyer, and - Has no reason to believe that any information in the certificate is false.
+- Has an unexpired certificate from the buyer. - Has no reason to believe that any information in the certificate is false.